Frequently Asked Questions (F.A.Q)

 – Sultan’s palace and Water Castle in the center of town

-– Sunrise at Merapi area include lava tour (cruising around Merapi with 4WD)
+– Sunrise at Merapi area includes a lava tour (cruising around Merapi with 4WD)

 – Sunrise or Sunset at Mangunan Hill fruit plantation

-– Traditional markets and shopping at the city around jalan Malioboro
+– Traditional markets and shopping in the city around Jalan Malioboro

-– White sand beaches at Gunung Kidul area (including Ngobaran, Sepanjang, Indrayanti, Timang, Watu Kodok, Kukup and Krakal)
+– White sand beaches in Gunung Kidul area (including Ngobaran, Sepanjang, Indrayanti, Timang, Watu Kodok, Kukup, and Krakal)

 – Caving and tubing at caves in Gunung Kidul

-– Bird watching and exploring the forest in Merapi, Trisik Beach and the unique bird species at Prambanan area.
+– Bird watching and exploring the forest in Merapi, Trisik Beach, and the unique bird species at the Prambanan area.

 – Biking pass the villages to The King’s Graveyard in Imogiri

-– Old cigar factory at the center of Jogjakarta city
+– Old cigar factory at the center of Yogyakarta city

 – Old traditional handwoven factory in Kampung Krapyak

-– Strolling around in Kampung Code in the city to experience the uniqueness andthe beauty of it’s architecture
+– Strolling around Kampung Code in the city to experience the uniqueness and the beauty of its architecture

-– Seeing alternative and traditional attractions such as lady boy cabaret show, Ramayana Ballet, shadow puppet and wayang orang.
+– Seeing alternative and traditional attractions such as the ladyboy cabaret show, Ramayana Ballet, shadow puppet, and wayang orang.

 – Kasongan the pottery village (as well as joining the ceramic course)